 Instead of hoping back on the tourist bus, we walked south to see the university, and then through the park, the Jardim da Cordoaria, for only a few blocks toward the Clérigos Tower or the Torre dos Clérigos, one of the most famous sites in Porto and a priority on our list.
 This bell tower can be seen from just about everywhere in the city.

-In front of the tower, I just had to snap this photo, below, to show how popular is this site!
+In front of the tower, I just had to snap this photo, below, to show how popular this site is!
 The many ways to get around the city, all in one block!
 All that is missing is a taxi or a horse and carriage.

 The history of the Clérigos Tower and Church, started by the Brotherhood of Clerics in 1754 is quite fascinating.
 By 1910 this landmark building became a national monument, and in 2014 it opened a museum to the public.